Ramon y Cajal Fellow at the Complutense University of Madrid

 Giuseppe Marino holds a Ph.D. in Spanish Philology from the Universidad Autónoma de Madrid, Spain (2013).
 From 2016-2019 he was associate professor of Spanish Language and Literature and co-founder of the new Spanish department at the College of Foreign Language and Literature of Fudan University in Shanghai.
 He was previously a visiting researcher at The University of Tokyo and The Ricci Institute for Chinese-Western Cultural History at San Francisco University.
 His main research area lies within the study of Spanish Philology and Literature of the Golden Age (16-17th century) with further interest in the Modern Age, cultural translation and European intellectual history as well as its impact in Japan during the Christian Century (1550-1650).

-On the Aftermath Project and now as a Marie Curie Fellow, Giuseppe is researching European eyewitness accounts of the war and its aftermath, including previously unstudied manuscripts, which can shed new light on our understanding of East Asian history.
+Giuseppe is researching European eyewitness accounts of the war and its aftermath, including previously unstudied manuscripts, which can shed new light on our understanding of East Asian history.
+He co-supervises Aftermath PhD student, Mr Jaime Gonzalez, with Prof. Rebekah Clements and Dr Bernat Hernández.